n-schouten/filament-image-manager/README.md

 ## Installation

-You can install this package with Composer.
-Make sure Laravel & Filament are installed in your main project already.
+You can install this package using Composer.
+Ensure that Laravel and Filament are already set up in your main project before proceeding.
+This package will also install the [Spatie/Image](https://github.com/spatie/image)-package.

 ```bash
   composer install n-schouten/filament-image-manager
 ```

-After installation you need to publish the migrations with the following command:
+After installing, you need to publish the migrations and migrate by running the following commands:

 ```bash
   php artisan vendor:publish --tag=image-manager-migrations

   php artisan migrate
 ```

-You may publish the configuration file, this is however not necessary.
-You can use ```php artisan vendor:publish --image-manager-config```
+You can publish the configuration file, although it is not required.
+To do so, run the following command: ```php artisan vendor:publish --image-manager-config```

 ## Installation as Filament Plugin